 Health Benefits of Chia Seeds

-Chia Seeds Calcium and Iron
+Chia Seeds Are High In Calcium and Iron

 Chia seeds are a regular addition to my day because of their high calcium content.
 Just 2 tablespoons of chia seeds contain 142 milligrams of calcium, and most of us need a total of 1000 milligrams per day.
 They are also a good source of iron with 2.2 milligrams per 2 tablespoons (3).
 Try them in this Blueberry Kefir Post Workout Snack.

-Chia Seeds and Soluble Fibre
+Chia Seeds Are High In Soluble Fibre

 Chia seeds are one of our best sources of soluble fibre, the type of fibre that can help our body rid of excess sugar and fats.
 A diet high in soluble fibre is one of the primary recommendations for both diabetes management, and high cholesterol.